 It is important that you arrange to receive enough money to cover your personal expenses during the time you will be abroad prior to your departure from the U.S. You will need money for books, entertainment, toiletries, gifts, local transportation, and independent travel.
 Thus, we recommend that you review your program budget in detail.
 What meals, if any are included?
 Are there additional costs involved with getting your visa, such as traveling to the Consulate?
 Will I need immunizations?
 The Wofford budget helps you anticipate program as well as out-of-pocket expenses so you can get an accurate picture of your financial commitments through study abroad.

 If you have questions about your individual financial aid package and how it applies to your study abroad costs, contact the Office of Financial Aid after your admission to the program.
 They can review your financial aid package in light of the study abroad charges (see below).
-We also encourage students to look at scholarship options through Program Sponsors aw well (see program links below) for sources of additional funding.
-A Wofford College bill is then sent to a student’s home address during the regular billing cycle.
+We also encourage students to look at scholarship options through Program Sponsors as well (see program links below) for sources of additional funding.
+Students are billed by Wofford during the regular billing cycles via their online accounts.
 It is important to note that fees are not final until ALL charges have been received from the study abroad program.
 Final charges for additional housing or course-specific fees are not received until several weeks after the semester has begun.
 Any changes either from the Program Sponsor or Financial Aid will result in a revised Wofford College bill.

 Fees and Budget Estimates